 Newspapers from that era were quick to suggest a connection between the Dorion case and the cases of 5 other missing persons at that time:

-- Chantal Tremblay who went missing 20 days later from Rosemere, 7/29/77 (and whose remains would be found 2 years later).
+Chantal Tremblay who went missing the same evening from Rosemere, 7/29/77 (and whose remains would be found 2 years later).

 The Sharron Prior case would again resurface in the media, but not due to a suggested connection.
 On August 16, 1977 Yvonne Prior, the mother of Sharron Prior wrote a letter of sympathy to Adrienne Dorion, the mother of Johanne.
 The letter was published in Allo Police under the headline, POURQUOI?: